-Worship 30 minutes

-Sharing/teaching/discussion 60-75 minutes

-Fellowship 30-60 minutes
+Worship 30 minutes Sharing/teaching/discussion 60-75 minutes Fellowship 30-60 minutes

 - Of course, there is some flexibility and there could be variations on the above time frames. - b.
-As much as possible, household meetings should start at the agreed time, 10 even if not everyone has arrived.
+As much as possible, household meetings should start at the agreed time, 11 even if not everyone has arrived.
 The Household Servant should not wait for everyone.
 He/she should not make the meeting and everyone else a captive of someone else's lack of commitment to punctuality.
 Besides, this may be the only way to get chronic latecomers to mend their ways.
-So if necessary, the Household Servant should start the worship even if only he/she and the host are around.
+So if necessary, the Household Servant should start the worship even if only he/she and the host are around. - c.
+The meeting should not end too late.
+If the meeting can start earlier, so much the better.